-'Admissions Regulations' are the Admission as Solicitor (Scotland) Regulations and associated guidelines of the Law Society of Scotland which come into force in advance of the commencement of academic session 2011/2012.
+'Admission Regulations' are the Admission as Solicitor (Scotland) Regulations 2019 and associated guidelines of the Law Society of Scotland which came into force on 1 November 2019 and any subsequent iteration of the Regulations.

 'Annual Report' is the annual report submitted by Providers.